guykozlovskij/project-4-client/README.md

 <a name="grid"></a>

 #### The Grid
-In the designing of the Grid we selected a pastel palette with beautiful colours making the process of placing notes warm and welcoming.
-Each of the rows is assigned the same colour helping the user identify the notes with visually in addition to hearing the note on click.
+In the designing of the Grid, we selected a pastel palette with beautiful colours making the process of placing notes warm and welcoming.
+Each of the rows is assigned the same colour helping the user identify the notes visually in addition to hearing the note on click.

 ![](/readme-img/grid.gif)

 <a name="navbar"></a>

 #### Navbar
-Finally to preserve the clean look of the website, instead of having persistent navbar at the top of our website, Chris implemented a beautiful sidebar which we designed using the frosted glass effect seen throughout the whole app.
+Finally, to preserve the clean look of the website, instead of having persistent navbar at the top, Chris implemented a beautiful sidebar which we designed using the frosted glass effect seen throughout the whole app.

 ![](/readme-img/nav.gif)